cesa-vit/Algorithms/README.md

 **Instructions**
 - The extension of the file can be of any **Programming Language**.
 This means solution can be implemented in any **Programming Language**
 - Put your solution in a folder.
 And the name of the folder should be **the name of the algorithm**
+- While opening your PR, name your PR as **name of the algorithm and programming language used**

 Let's start by forking this repository<br />
 [ Forking or Fork means cloning or copying someones's repository into your own account ]